btrf/yt-dlp-gui/README.md

 # yt-dlp GUI

-A simple graphical user interface for yt-dlp, allowing you to download videos from various websites with a user-friendly interface.
+A simple graphical user interface for yt-dlp, allowing you to download videos from various websites (YouTube, Hub, etc.) with a user-friendly interface.

 ![GUI][def]